war/asset-loading/README.md

 ### EmptyNode
 Stores animation, transform, and hierarchy data for blank animated nodes.
 All animation data is used directly in `AnimationPlayer::update()`.

+#### EmptyNode::setModelMatrix
+Used to directly set the model matrix of the `EmptyNode` (with all of position, rotation, and scale transforms applied).

+#### EmptyNode::setTranslation
+Used to directly set the position of the `EmptyNode`.

+#### EmptyNode::setRotation
+Used to directly set the rotation of the `EmptyNode`.

+#### EmptyNode::setScale
+Used to directly set the scale of the `EmptyNode`.

 ### DirectionalLight
 Stores light strength, specular intensity, direction, and color for directional light.

 ### createTRSmatrix
 Creates a transform matrix using supplied values of translation, rotation, and scale.

+### PRINT_WARN
+Prints a string passed in as the argument, preceeded by an orange `WARNING` label.

+### PRINT_COLOR
+`PRINT_COLOR(std::string, int red, int green, int blue).` Prints a string passed in as the argument using a custom color.
+The color is set by passing in red, green, and blue values, which must be in the range 0-255.

 ### __GL_ERROR_THROW__
 Checks for any GL-related errors using `glGetError()`, and throws a `std::logic_error` if any issues occur.